pouchdb-community/relational-pouch/README.md

 ### db.rel.removeAttachment(type, object, attachmentId)

-Adds an attachment to the given object.
+Remove an attachment from the given object.
 Returns a Promise.

 ```js
 var attachment = new Blob(['Is there life on Mars?']); // new Buffer('Is there life on Mars?') for node